open-vela/frameworks_runtimes_typescript_ts2wasm/ts2wasm/tools/playground/README.md

 docker inspect playground_ts2wasm-data
 ```

-Get the Mountpoint of the volumn, and use any sqlite3 compatible tool to inspect the database file.
+Get the Mountpoint of the volumn, and use any sqlite3 compatible tool to inspect the database file `feedback.sqlite`.